Chris Quinlan f.dip.a

 The Curriculum has been used throughout Australia, New Zealand and South East Asia and covers Preliminary Grades through to Performer Diplomas equivalent to Tertiary and Post Graduate Levels.
 It is tried tested, proven.

-The syllabus has been endorsed by drumming greats Dom Famularo, Billy Cobham and The Percussive Arts Society.
+The syllabus has been endorsed by drumming greats Dom Famularo, Billy Cobham as well as The Percussive Arts Society of Australia (PAS).

 Chris has played professionally since the 1970’s, having grown up surrounded with the Irish folk music being played in his father’s hotel.
 For most of the late 70’s, he was a part of the Melbourne Jazz Scene, carving out a life as the typical starving muso!
 He started teaching in 1978.

-He has been the Lead drummer for the City of Essendon Brass Band (1989-94) which required strong reading and technical skills.
+He has been the Lead drummer for the City of Essendon Brass Band (1989-94) which involved ANZAC Day and Remembrance Day Marches as well as National Band Championships which required strong reading and technical skills.

 As leader of “The Instrumentaale” (1995-99) playing the technically demanding music of Frank Zappa, Chris had the opportunity to play and guest with many local and international musicians which included performances nationally and internationally.